lubov15911/lubov15911.github.io/NewsPortal/README.md

     `npm run build` - development mode;
     `npm run build:prod` - production mode;<br/>

   You should chose one of them.
-Skipping this step is unable.
+Skipping this step is not possible.

 :exclamation: And finally, to start the application, you need to execute the following command: